 Google likes it when other websites have links that link back to one of your pages.
 It means you are relevant if other people are giving you props, makes sense, right?
 There’s a few things to cover here so let’s break it down

 Websites with high Domain Authority – Domain Authority is simply a ranking from 1 to 100.
-The higher your number the higher it is believed that website will rank on a search engine.
+The higher your number the higher it is believed that the website will rank on a search engine.
 The higher the DA the better!
 There are many tools you can find online that can tell you a websites DA, some are free.
+Think link building sounds easy, sometimes it can be!
+Other times like while doing SEO for drug rehabs it can be incredibly difficult.

 Google only cares if other relevant websites are linking your site to put it bluntly.
 Meaning, getting on a site with less than a 10 DA is most likely going to be counteractive for you.
 Of course, the higher a DA usually means it is harder to get a link on that site.
 Again, find that happy medium.